YisusChrist/ososedki_dl/.github/SECURITY.md

 ## Supported Versions

-At the moment codewars-solver only considers the very latest commit to be supported.
+At the moment ososedki_dl only considers the very latest commit to be supported.
 We combine that with our fast response to incidents and the automated updates to minimize the time between vulnerability publication and patch release.